tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 ### TODO: ###

 1. Test the PowerPC64 builds.
-I do not have access to one at this time.
+I do not have access to a PowerPC64 Mac at this time.

 2. Automatically statically link the libgcc_s and libatomic.
 That way noone has to hastle with them.
 Maybe the wrapper can do it in a similar fashion as the